dlwicksell/nodem/README.md

 `procedure` API.
 By default auto-relink is off.
 You can enable it in one of four ways.
-First, you can pass it as a property of the JavaScript object argument which is passed to the `function` or `procedure` API directly, with a value of true, or any non-zero number.
+First, you can pass it as a property of the JavaScript object argument which is passed to the `function` or `procedure` API directly, with a value of true.
 This will turn on auto-relink just for that call.
-You can also disable it, by setting `autoRelink` to false, or 0, if it was already enabled by one of the global settings, e.g.
+You can also disable it, by setting `autoRelink` to false if it was already enabled by one of the global settings, e.g.

 ```javascript
 > ydb.function({function: 'version^v4wTest', autoRelink: true});